albertattard/java-boot-camp/01 - Primer.md

 "_Unary numeric promotion ([§5.6](https://docs.oracle.com/javase/specs/jls/se14/html/jls-5.html#jls-5.6)) is performed on the operand.
 The type of the unary plus expression is the promoted type of the operand.
 The result of the unary plus expression is not a variable, but a value, even if the result of the operand expression is a variable._"

 In other words, variables of types `byte`, `short` and `char` are promoted to type `int`.
 The previous example will simply print `-7`.

-These specifications are not always easy to read and not meant as a beginner's tutorial.

 ### Recommended Reading